Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

 \subsection{Compartment populations and the flow rate}

-Thus, a 1D Gaussian wavepacket with some CoM translation is initiated in $R_1$ and transmits through the disordered potential to $R_2$.
-We now propose an observable that can be easily measured in this scenario, highlight its advantages, and discuss its physical meaning.
+Thus, a 1D Gaussian wavepacket with some CoM translation is initiated in $R_1$ and transmits through the disordered potential to $R_2$ (see appendix \ref{apptdep} for details on implementation).
+We now propose an observable that can be easily measured in this scenario, highlight its advantages and disadvantages, and discuss its physical meaning.
 Define the normalised populations of the three compartments, $r_1$ (first reservoir), $c$ (channel) and $r_2$ (second reservoir), as the atom number in each compartment divided by the total number of atoms in the system.
 As a function of time, $r_1$ will begin from one, decrease as atoms pass from $R_1$ into the channel, causing $c$ to rise from zero, and eventually, as atoms arrive at the second reservoir, $r_2$ will increase from zero as well at the expense of $c$ diminishing.

 If the channel is empty, all the atoms get through to $R_2$, moving as a slowly spreading lump at constant speed.
 The population dynamics for this case are shown in Fig.~\ref{eg_pops}, and it is evident that there is a nicely linear segment in $r_2(t)$, as it increases from zero and settles into a temporary equilibrium (the entire cloud is in $R_2$ by $t/t_0=30$).
 Of course, as time goes on, the wavefunction reflects off the right hand side of $R_2$, reverses direction and travels back into the channel.
 This latter behaviour is more complicated, usually involving two-way transport to and from $R_2$, and is thus to be avoided for the purpose of making quantitative measurements.
 Instead, we measure the maximal rate of the initial rise of the $r_2(t)$ curve, and denote this quantity $\rho$.